ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/embed-stories-nonamp.md

 [/example]

-The Web Story Player displays the first embedded story.
+The Web Story Player displays the first story.
 It automatically presents the user with the next story’s cover page after finishing the previous, or using the swiping motion to skip.
-The Web Story Player does not have any built-in UI functionality to inform the user there are multiple stories embedded in a single player.
+The Web Story Player does not have any built-in UI functionality to inform the user there are multiple stories in a single player.
 Instead, build [user entry points](#user-entry-points) to display available stories and allow user selection.

 ### Circular story wrapping